thomasmodeneis/projecteuler/readme.md

 `$ goapp serve -port=8081`

 * Deploy to prod
-`$ appcfg.py update -A goprojecteuler -V 1 /opt/gocode/src/github.com/gibraltargolang/projecteuler`
+`$ appcfg.py update -A goprojecteuler -V 1 /opt/gocode/src/github.com/thomasmodeneis/projecteuler`

 * Rollback deployment
-`$ appcfg.py rollback -A goprojecteuler -V 1 /opt/gocode/src/github.com/gibraltargolang/projecteuler`
+`$ appcfg.py rollback -A goprojecteuler -V 1 /opt/gocode/src/github.com/thomasmodeneis/projecteuler`

+Levels:
+Right now, there are 5 levels of this game done, But we are looking for other Gophers who are looking to contribute and add new levels.
+Please feel free to submit PRs, they will be very appreciated! :)

 Credits